Correction of articles and certificates of a not-for-profit corporation

 - 2. Error that is obvious

 An obvious error is one that appears on the face of the certificate or articles.
 The original intention of the corporation must be clear.
-A typo or spelling mistake is considered an obvious error.
+A typo or spelling mistake could be considered as an obvious error.